roddogy63/guide-articles/articles/Software-Engineering/Unit-Tests/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+## Synopsis of Unit Tests
+Unit testing runs isolated tests on all parts of the program to verify that the individual parts function correctly.
+This is done during the development phase and is designed to reduce the defect rate of the software.
+Unit tests can be done with functions, procedures, or classes.